IT Visibility: Best Practices for Clearer Operations

 Turning IT visibility into operational control

-IT visibility gives organizations the data foundation they need to manage risk, control costs, and respond to incidents faster.
-Virima’s platform combines discovery-sourced data with ViVID™ service maps and asset lifecycle management to deliver this visibility in a form IT teams can act on.
+IT visibility is the data foundation for risk control, cost control, and faster incident response.
+Virima combines discovery-sourced data with ViVID™ service maps and asset lifecycle management so teams can act on what they see.

-From mapping application dependencies to tracking assets and license entitlements, Virima equips IT teams with accurate intelligence across the full environment.
-Organizations can optimize IT operations, strengthen their security posture, and maintain compliance without relying on manual reconciliation.
+From application dependencies to asset and license tracking, Virima gives accurate intelligence across the estate.
+Teams improve operations, strengthen security, and support compliance without relying on heavy manual reconciliation.

 Discover with Authority.
 Move Faster.
 Act Safely.